Cursed271/OnePass/README.md

 # OnePass

-A Encrypted Password Manager written in Python that securely stores all your passwords only on your computer.
+An Encrypted Password Manager written in Python that securely stores all your passwords only on your computer.

 ## Features